 Learning to see from your customer's perspective is crucial to ensuring you stand out from your competitors.
 Following the value stream mapping process can help you visualize where your team is producing value and where you're doing extra work that can easily be eliminated.

-To continue adding value for customers, learn how Easy Agile User Story Maps for Jira can help you dive deeper into your product’s customer's journey.
+To continue adding value for customers, learn how Easy Agile Programs can help you dive deeper into your product’s customer's journey.